-DDSA-21-48 was drilled as a step-out hole into an area of the Veta Grande system without historic drilling, approximately 60m east of SAD-15-05 and 55m up-dip of the well-mineralised DDSA-21-36 (see press release dated 8 April 2021).
+DDSA-21-48 was drilled as a step-out hole into an area of the Veta Grande system without historic drilling, approximately 60m east of SAD-15-05 and 55m up-dip of the well-mineralised DDSA-21-36.
 DDSA-21-48 extends the newly located mineralization zone, Veta Alta, up-dip from the high-grade hole DDSA-21-36.
 DDSA-21-48 targeted the Veta Grande vein below the Purisima level, and no historic workings were encountered.
 Two notable intercepts are highlighted, including the known Veta Grande, and the lesser established Veta Alta.
 Veta Alta is base-metal rich in this location and appears to contain significant silver grades in other locations within the property.